LucasKonrath/KMapper/README.md

 # How it works

-### Both the target and the origin classes have their fields introspected via reflection, then the fields are converted using the registered converters (which are saved in the mapper.converters.Converters class).
+### Both the target and the origin classes have their fields introspected via reflection, then the fields are converted using the registered converters (which are saved in the org.kmapper.converters.Converters class).

 ### The primary constructor of the destiny class is then called, and after that, all of its mutable fields are injected with the values of the original object via reflection.